 With the advanced vertical farming equipment and technology, high-level workforce, manual pollination, and massive energy requirements, running an indoor farm can get incredibly expensive.
 However, as automated capabilities for vertical agriculture evolve, labor costs may be reduced.

 3. Risks of Power Failure

-While technology allows for enhanced efficiency and reduced costs, it also presents great risk.
-Vertical farms are dependent on technology to maintain the ideal environment for growing crops.
-In the event of a natural disaster or other problem, power failure could be detrimental!
+While technology allows for enhanced efficiency and reduced costs, it also presents a great risk.
+Vertical farms depend on technology to maintain the ideal environment for growing crops.
+In the event of a natural disaster or other problem, a power failure could be detrimental!